sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 **क्षुद्बोधजनकश्चैव सिद्धनागेश्वरोदितम्।
 गुडूचीसत्वयोगेन सर्वपुष्टिकरः स्मृतः॥**

   Incinerated mercury, if taken with pippali, maricha, shunthi, bhargi, and honey, cures cough, asthma, and colic.
 It purifies the blood, if taken with turmeric and sugar.
 It cures jaundice and anaemia, if taken with trikatu, triphala, and the juice of basaka.
 It is to be used in stricture with shilajatu, elachi, and sugar-candy.
-Labanga, jatipatri, hingula, akalankara, pippali, bhanga-all of these are to be taken in equal quantities, and in one eighth the quantity. of each of these is to be taken camphor, and nagakeshara is to be taken half of lavanga etc.-all of these are to be rubbed together and taken with incinerated mercury for the purpose of increasing the [dhatus](# " The dhatus are the seven essential substances composing the human system.").
+Labanga, jatipatri, hingula, akalankara, pippali, bhanga-all of these are to be taken in equal quantities, and in one eighth the quantity. of each of these is to be taken camphor, and nagakeshara is to be taken half of lavanga etc.-all of these are to be rubbed together and taken with incinerated mercury for the purpose of increasing the dhatus[^63].

+[^63]: " The dhatus are the seven essential substances composing the human system."

   Incinerated mercury cures all sorts of fever, if taken with, saubarchala salt, labanga, bhunimba, and haritaki, It serves as a purgative, if taken with saubarchala salt, and triphala.
 It increases the dhatus, if taken with labanga, and betel leaf.
 It may also be taken with the powdered bidarikanda, for the same purpose.
 It cures vomiting, if taken with bhanga and jamani.
 It cures all sorts of diseases relating to the belly, stomach, and abdomen, if taken with saubarchala salt, haridra, bhanga, and jamani.
 It kills worms, if taken with chaturballi, palasha seeds, anddouble their quantity of molasses.
 It cures all sorts of diarrhoea, if taken with opium, labanga hingula, and bhanga.
 It cures loss of appetite, if taken with saubar-chala salt and jamani.